pedscoffee/PhysicianPromptEngineering/speech-to-text.md

 ---
 layout: page
-title: Speech-to-Text Transcription Tool
+title: Batch Speech-to-Text Transcription
-description: Privacy-first speech-to-text tool for physicians.
-Dictate notes, presentations, or documentation directly in your browser—100% client-side, no data sent to servers.
+description: Browser-based batch transcription demonstration tool.
+For non-clinical use only (presentations, educational content).
+NOT for patient data or PHI.
 permalink: /speech-to-text/
 ---